KevinWorkman/HappyCoding/tutorials/how-to/_posts/2024-11-17-machine-learning.md

 meta-description: Demystifying ML
 meta-image: /tutorials/how-to/images/ml-14.png
 tags: [tutorial, how-to]
-forumExcerpt: I wrote a tutorial about machine learning, and how tools like ChatGPT works behind the scenes.
+forumExcerpt: I wrote a tutorial about machine learning, and how tools like ChatGPT work behind the scenes.
 ---

 <style>